AI-Hypercomputer/gpu-recipes/training/a3mega/llama3-1-70b/nemo-pretraining-gke-resiliency/goodput-guide.md

 | **Stragglers and Performance Bottlenecks**   | Slower nodes delay the entire job, underutilizing resources.                                | 3-7%                               |
 | **Lack of Rapid Failure Detection and Diagnosis** | Longer detection/diagnosis time increases downtime.                                         | 2-5%                               |

 This guide provides a general overview of techniques and tools to address these common challenges and maximize ML GoodPut.
-While the principles discussed are broadly applicable, we will use the [LLaMA3-1-70B pretraining recipe](https://github.com/AI-Hypercomputer/gpu-recipes/tree/main/training/a3mega/llama3-1-70b/nemo-pretraining-gke-resiliency) as a concrete case study to illustrate how these components can be implemented and customized for large-scale training workloads on Google Cloud.
+While the principles discussed are broadly applicable, we will use the [Llama 3.1 70B pretraining recipe](https://github.com/AI-Hypercomputer/gpu-recipes/tree/main/training/a3mega/llama3-1-70b/nemo-pretraining-gke-resiliency) as a concrete case study to illustrate how these components can be implemented and customized for large-scale training workloads on Google Cloud.
 The goal is to showcase a "DIY" style product, where users can understand and selectively adopt these "Lego blocks" to build resilient and efficient training pipelines.

 ## TLDR: Recommended Lego Blocks for Your Deployment
 For customers looking to improve GoodPut on their own ML training workloads, here’s a concise guide to the key strategies discussed in this document, presented as 'Lego blocks' you can implement: